folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 - Number of accounts
 - Total amount

-For both number of accounts and total amount, you need to a comparison operator and a number of acounts or total amount.
+For both number of accounts and total amount, you need to set a comparison operator and a number of accounts or total amount.
 The following comparison operators are available:

 - Less than but not equal to
 - Less than or equal to